jmcgrath207/FeatureRequestJavaSpring4Mvc/README.md

-Build steps
+## Local Build steps with maven

-vagrant up
+mvn install

-maven clean
+mvn clean

-maven compile
+mvn compile

-maven war: explode
+mvn war:exploded

+sudo vagrant up

+##### If the build, use this to rerun the ansible provision
-vagrant provision
+sudo vagrant provision